-Theory will be learned on the job in the bachelor's level programme (30 ECTS credits).
+Theory will be learned on the job in the bachelor's level programme (full-time, 30 ECTS credits).
 To back this up, the semester is demand-driven: workshops are offered just-in-time to support specific and current issues.
 Some examples of workshops are Project Management, Interview Techniques, Consultancy, Time Planning, Stakeholder Analysis, Growth Hacking and Research.
 The workshop results are directly applicable in the assignment.

 Project (24 ECTS credits)

 In a multidisciplinary team of three to four students, you will develop an app from A-to-Z.